-Our core commitment is to build and develop teacher residencies as a lever to address the enduring and systemic inequities in school systems facing children of color and children living in poverty.
+Our core commitment is to build and develop teacher residencies as a lever to address the enduring and systemic inequities in school systems facing children of color and children living in low-income communities.

 NCTR believes that teacher residencies are the best way to recruit, prepare, and retain diverse, culturally responsive teachers to teach students of color and students from low-income backgrounds.
 NCTR is deeply committed to not just preparing residents to teach students of color, but preparing residents of color to teach students of color.
 In fact, 62 percent of teacher residents in NCTR partner residencies identify as people of color, as reported in our 2022-2023 Annual Report.